 Download EGS Brochure

-PureAir Filtration’s Sentry™ offers a one year free warranty on materials, a low cost 10 year extended warranty and free annual lab testing of its gas adsorbent media.
-Installation can take as little as three days and systems can be customized to meet your needs.
+PureAir’s EGS comes with a complimentary one-year warranty on materials, an affordable 10-year extended warranty, and free annual lab testing of its chemisorbant media.
+The installation process can be completed in as little as three days, and the systems can be customized to meet specific requirements including chlorine capacity removal.

 EGS data chart